Tuzhibaevsky/SKML-pipeline/README.md

 The main executable is in `zbs2root/`, namely `zbs2root/read_zbs`.
 You can recompile it (but don't have to) as the source code is included in the same directory.

-Will use the github repo for `zbs2root` and fork it as a sub-module in the future.
+Managed seperately as a sub-module.

+`03A_qt-root.sh`

 ## 4A.
 Dump QT-ROOT to hdf5